seanchas116/qtimgui/README.md

 ## How to use

 * Add QtImGui sources and headers to your project
+    * If you are using git submodule, run `git submodule update --init --recursive` to ensure that the inner submodule is initialized as well.
-* Add ImGui to your project
+* Add `include(path/to/qtimgui.pri)` to youre `.pro` file
 * Subclass `QOpenGLWindow` or `QOpenGLWidget` and:

 ```cpp